 Mrs Joan Charlton

-When her body was discovered at her small council house, home, police were uncertain just how long she had been dead.
-She was found Thursday, 11th June 2009, after police were alerted.
+When her body was discovered at her home, a small council house, police were uncertain just how long she had been dead.
+She was found Thursday, June 11th, 2009, after police were alerted.

-With what I know I would guess that neighbours realised something was wrong due to a problem with flies or a nasty smell.
-Then again it could just be that people realised they had not seen Mrs Charlton for some time.
+With what I know of death I would guess that neighbors realized something was wrong due to a problem with flies or a nasty smell.
+Then again it could just be that people realized they had not seen Mrs Charlton for some time.

-Initially police were looking for this lady's 40 year old gardener.
+Initially police were looking for this lady's 40-year-old gardener as a person of interest.
 He seemed to be the chief suspect.
-However a 20 year old man has now been arrested.

-Our local press had this to quote today via our local police officers:-
+Our local press reported this to quote today via our local police officers:-